BBC controversies: 1986: Secret Society controversy

 Work began on the series.
-In April 1986 Alan Protheroe, acting on behalf of BBC Director General Alasdair Milne was asked for permission to bug a private detective who said he could access a Criminal Records Office computer.
-Permission was granted and filming took place.
-The police were informed and the man was subsequently charged under Section 2 of the Official Secrets Act 1911.
+In April 1986, Alan Protheroe, acting on behalf of BBC Director General Alasdair Milne, was asked for permission to bug a private detective who said he could access a Criminal Records Office computer.
+Permission was granted, and filming took place.
+The police were informed, and the man was subsequently charged under Section 2 of the Official Secrets Act 1911.

-The sixth programme would have revealed details of a top secret spy satellite and Alisdair Milne had already decided to cut it from the line-up when The Observer newspaper broke the story on 18 January 1987 with the headline: "BBC gag on £500M defence secret".
-Combined with this story was a report that the Home Office intended to restrict the broadcast receiver licence fee, the implication being that the government had decided to censor BBC investigative journalism.
+The sixth programme would have revealed details of a top-secret spy satellite.
+Alisdair Milne had already decided to cut it from the line-up when The Observer newspaper broke the story on 18 January 1987 with the headline: "BBC gag on £500M defence secret".
+Alongside this story was a report that the Home Office intended to restrict the broadcast receiver licence fee, implying that the government had decided to censor BBC investigative journalism.

-Soon afterwards, a series of programmes on BBC Radio Four called My Country Right or Wrong was banned by the government because it might have revealed sensitive secrets.
+Soon afterwards, the government banned a series of programmes on BBC Radio Four called My Country Right or Wrong because it might have revealed sensitive secrets.
 The series was censored only a few hours before it was due to start because it dealt with similar issues to the television series concerning the British "secret state".
 However, it was eventually broadcast uncut, after the government decided that it did not breach any laws or interfere with national security.

 1987: Sacked director general controversy

-On 29 January 1987, Alasdair Milne was sacked by the newly appointed chairman of the BBC Board of Governors, Marmaduke Hussey.
+On 29 January 1987, the newly appointed chairman of the BBC Board of Governors, Marmaduke Hussey, sacked Alasdair Milne.
 He was replaced by a senior BBC accountant, Michael Checkland.
 Milne later wrote his account of this affair in The Memoirs of a British Broadcaster.